rug-compling/dact/cookbook/index.md

                 ]/%b% = %b%
           ]

-Given the discussion in section [vorfeld](#topicalization-fronting-the-vorfeld) and section [nachfeld](#extraposition-the-nachfeld) in other sections of the cookbook,  the query can be improved to:
+Given the discussion in section [vorfeld](#topicalization-fronting-the-vorfeld) and section [nachfeld](#extraposition-the-nachfeld) in other sections of the cookbook, we may also write:

     //node[%vorfeld% and
             node[@rel="obcomp" and
                  %nachfeld%
                 ]
           ]

+Note that both queries are not equivalent.

-Note that this construction is rather infrequent (some linguists even claim it to be ungrammatical).
+Also note that this construction is rather infrequent (some linguists even claim it to be ungrammatical).
 In some treebanks, you may not get any hits.
 In the Lassy Large treebank, many hits are mis-parses.
 But some genuine examples are found!